How I used to find information

 How I find information today

+the rise of online has changed everything.
 I don’t remember the last time I consulted a paper telephone directory.
-Ten years ago I checked eBay to see if an Encyclopedia Britannica that I never consulted any more was worth anything.
-Reluctantly, I ended up recycling the set, because no one wanted to buy it.
+Ten years ago I checked eBay to see if an Encyclopedia Britannica set was worth anything.
+Reluctantly, I ended up recycling the books, because no one wanted to buy them.
 Today, apart from a local paper and a few paper magazine subscriptions, online is where I find telephone numbers, email or physical addresses, and information on just about any subject that, in quantity and mostly quality, dwarfs the contents of the Encyclopedia Britannica.

 People are still a major resource for me, but the primary way that I first meet new people professionally these days is online, via a variety of social media, rather than an initial face-to-face encounter.